-Improving on their previous model, Huawei hit it out of the park with the Watch 2.
-This is the first watch from Huawei to utilize the newly-minted Android Wear 2.0 and showcases a series of improvements from its predecessors.
-The Watch 2 incorporates a built-in GPS unit and NFC (Near Field Communication) to allow you to use Android Pay.
+Offering substantial improvements to the original Huawei Watch, the Huawei Watch 2 is our new favorite smartwatch for those with Android phones.
+This is the first offering from Huawei that incorporates Wear OS, the latest version from Google, and makes use of all the new features that this operating system affords.
+The Watch 2 incorporates a built-in GPS unit and NFC (Near Field Communication) to allow you to use Google Pay.
 The inclusion of the GPS module boosts the already impressive set of fitness tracking abilities of the previous Watch 1, making the Watch 2 our top recommendation for those fitness-minded Android users out there.
 This impressive fitness tracking performance and improved suite of smart functions combine to net this watch our Editors' Choice award and the title of Best Smartwatch for Android Phones.

 Read Full Review: Huawei Watch 2

-Read Full Review: Asus ZenWatch 3
+Read Full Review: Ticwatch E

 Analysis and Test Results